-&lt;sup>1 Adapted from the USOPC and Center for SafeSport Physical Contact with Athletes Policy, 2021
+2 Adapted from the USOPC and Center for SafeSport Physical Contact with Athletes Policy, 2021

-- Spotting a student-athlete so that they will not be injured by a fall or piece of equipment - Positioning a student-athlete's body so that they more quickly acquire an athletic skill, get a better sense of where their body is in space, or improve their balance and coordination - Making student-athletes aware that they might be in harm's way because of other student-athletes practicing around them or because of equipment in use. - □ Celebration: Sports are physical by definition and we recognize participants often express their joy of participation, competition, achievement, and victory through physical acts.
-We encourage these public expressions of celebration, which include: - Greeting gestures such as high-fives, fist bumps, and brief hugs - Congratulatory gestures such as celebratory hugs, "jump-arounds" and pats on the back for any form of athletic or personal accomplishment. - □ Consolation: It may be appropriate to console an emotionally distressed student-athlete (e.g., a student-athlete who has been injured or has just lost a competition).
+- Safety: The safety of our student-athletes is paramount and in many instances, we make the athletic space safer through appropriate physical contact.
+Examples include: - Spotting a student-athlete so that they will not be injured by a fall or piece of equipment - Positioning a student-athlete's body so that they more quickly acquire an athletic skill, get a better sense of where their body is in space, or improve their balance and coordination - Making student-athletes aware that they might be in harm's way because of other student-athletes practicing around them or because of equipment in use. - Celebration: Sports are physical by definition and we recognize participants often express their joy of participation, competition, achievement, and victory through physical acts.
+We encourage these public expressions of celebration, which include: - Greeting gestures such as high-fives, fist bumps, and brief hugs - Congratulatory gestures such as celebratory hugs, "jump-arounds" and pats on the back for any form of athletic or personal accomplishment. - Consolation: It may be appropriate to console an emotionally distressed student-athlete (e.g., a student-athlete who has been injured or has just lost a competition).
 Appropriate consolation includes publicly: - Putting an arm around an athlete while verbally engaging them in an effort to calm them down ("side hugs") - Lifting a fallen student-athlete off the playing surface and "dusting them off" to encourage them to continue competition.